How to Replicate Your Custom Camera Profile Look in Lightroom Classic as a Preset

 2. Set Your Camera to Record RAW and JPG

-With the RAW+JPG setting on you get all of the original data for each image — perfect for processing with Lightroom later — and you get a compressed file made using the camera’s built-in processing, perfect for easy sharing and quick reviewing.
+With the RAW+JPG setting on you get all of the original data for each image — for processing with Lightroom later — and you get a compressed file made using the camera’s built-in processing, perfect for easy sharing and quick reviewing.

 Recording RAW and JPG will also allow us to see the results of our custom profile immediately on the computer, without needing to use a processor like Lightroom or Camera Raw to interpret the image first.
 You don’t need to save the largest size JPG for this, Medium size is fine.